Carmentis/carmentis-docs-source/docs/configuration/operator/config.md

 title: config.toml
 description: Description of the TOML configuration file for the operator.
 ---
 ## operator

 ### node_url

-URL of the node to interact with the blockchain.
+URL of the blockchain node used by the operator to anchor information on-chain.

 | Property | Value |
 |----------|-------|